genesiscommunitysuccess/docs/docs/03_server/02_data-server/03_advanced.md

 ```

-### Ranged Data Server queries
+## Ranged Data Server queries

-Ranged Data Servers only cache a defined range within a table or view and only this data is monitored for any updates instead of whole table/view.
+Ranged Data Server queries only cache a defined range within a table or view, and only this data is monitored for updates (not the whole table or view).
 This makes the Data Server more responsive and reduces resource requirements.
-It internally uses [getRange](../../../database/database-interface/entity-db/#getrange) method of database interface.
+Internally, it uses the [getRange](../../../database/database-interface/entity-db/#getrange) method of database interface.

-Following conditions can be used in ranged dataservers:
+Tthe following conditions apply to a ranged Data Server query:

-`from`: This specifies start of ranged data.
-This is mandatory condition.
+`from`: specifies the start of the data range.
+It is mandatory.
-`to`: This specifies end of ranged data.
-This is optional condition.
-When `to` is not specified `from` clause works similar to `where` clause internally
+`to`: specifies the end of the data range.
+It is optional.
+When `to` is not specified, the `from` clause works in a similar way to a Genesis `where` clause
-`where`: This gives range of data by applying where clause on provided index field value
+`where`: gives the range of data by applying a where clause on an index field value, which must be provided
-`refresh`: You can refresh keys periodically using this keyword as shown in examples below
+`refresh`: triggers a refresh of keys periodically using the keyword provided, as shown in examples below

-Below example shows how ranged queries differ from normal queries
+The example below shows how ranged queries differ from normal queries.
-Ex: When you want to get trade records when currencyId is USD, you can write dataserver in two ways as specified in example below.
-Below two methods differ in data served at initial run of the dataserver i.e method 1 caches whole table data and applies where clause, where as method 2 caches only specified range of data and where clause is applied only on that data
+When you want to get trade records where the `currencyId` is `USD`, you can write a Data Server query in two ways.
+The two methods differ in the data served at the initial run of the query:

+- Method 1 caches all the table data and thenapplies the where clause.
+- Method 2 caches only the specified range of data, and where clause is applied only on that data

 ```kotlin
 // Method 1: